AZentertain: Arizona Gold Rush

 1. "Mineral Appraisal of Coronado National Forest, Part 5."
 U.S. Department of the Interior, Bureau ofMines, MLA 25-94, 1994.
 Funded by a program between U.S. Bureau of Mines, U.S. Geological Survey, and the U.S. Forest Service to assist the Forest Service in incorporating mineral resource data in forest plans as specified by the National Forest Management Act (1976).
 USBM_MIA_025-094.
 177 pages.

 2. "Spain in the West a series of original documents from foreign archives, volume III," "Kino's Historical Memoir of Pimeria Alta," Kino, 1683-1711.
-By Herbert Eugene Bolto, Ph.D., published 1919, The Arthur H. Clark Company.
+By Herbert Eugene Bolton, Ph.D., published 1919, The Arthur H. Clark Company.
 Vol. 1 page 364. http://ia700409.us.archive.org/ more versions of this document: http://www.archive.org/details/kinoshistoricalm00kino

-3. "Lost Mines of the Great Southwest, Including Stories of Hidden Treasures," by John D. Mitchell and "Lost Mine WIth the Iron Door," in Desert Magazine, July 1952.
+3. "Lost Mines of the Great Southwest, Including Stories of Hidden Treasures," by John D. Mitchell and "Lost Mine With the Iron Door," in Desert Magazine, July 1952.

 The Tucson Gold Rush